zanexGHG/minecraft-restart-script/README.md

 # Simple restart script for Minecraft server on linux

 This is a simple automatic restart script for your minecraft server.
-(THIS ONLY WORKS ON LINUX OR MAC!!!)
 You can run it on windows by downloading and installing the gitapp [here](https://git-scm.com/downloads).

 # How to run: